When Beryl met Eryl. Tribute to former Heswall charity shop volunteer, Beryl, who brought us her tale as old as time.

 Published on: 17/01/2025

-“June, who was already staying on the farm that hosted evacuees, made me feel so welcome and always looked out for me.
+“June, who was already staying on the farm that had hosted evacuees, made me feel so welcome and always looked out for me.
 After the war, we stayed in touch and one summer our holiday week lined up, so June and I booked a break at a farm in lovely Llangollen in North Wales.

 We took the train and when we arrived we discovered there was no public transport and it was a couple of miles walk to the farm.
 Along the way, we must have been looking a bit bedraggled, a man in a tractor pulled up asking where we were going and offered us a lift.
 We were grateful for the offer and jumped in.